 Every father is a member of the LFC.
 You can participate in several father-son events throughout the year including pancake breakfasts, spaghetti dinners, and campus clean-ups.
 The LFC’s signature event is Fathers Visiting Day in May, when fathers join their sons for a day in the classrooms and on the fields.

 The LFC also assists with school-wide events such as community service and the Azalea Festival.
-It also provides funding for school initiatives, including microscopes for the science department and handbells for the music department in 2015-16.
+It also provides funding for school initiatives, including microscopes for the science department and handbells for the music department.

 The Azalea Festival, held each year during the first weekend in May, is Landon’s premier community event.
 Hundreds of volunteers are needed to sell plants and flowers, organize food sales, assist at our FunLand carnival, and much more.
 The Greens Sale and Holiday Boutique is held each year in December and is part of our Azalea events calendar.
 Volunteers create festive arrangements from fresh greens, decorate wreaths, make chocolates, help with food sales, and more.